Patient and visitor safety

 All patients, visitors and staff are still required to wear a mask at all Baylor Scott & White entities, in line with CDC guidance.
+Limited exceptions include:

-For the safety of all, approved visitors must pass a health screening, including a temperature check and wear an approved mask at all times in our facilities.
 Hospital visitors with an unapproved mask will be given an approved mask to wear while visiting.
 Unapproved masks include (but are not limited to) bandanas, masks with valves and neck gaiters.

 Visiting patients and facilities (excludes COVID-19 patients)